-ACTION INITIATION PROGRESS MEASURES 1.1.
-Support Snuneymuxw and local First Nations to hold a ceremony with the Council of Champions and Plan tables to kick off the work.
-Immediate First Nations' Elders and Knowledge Keepers identified to validate work identified; Reconciliation started in Ceremony to ensure an ethical way forward.
-1.2.
-With leadership from the Snuneymuxw First Nation and the surrounding local First Nations, identify the Calls to Action that the Action Plan should connect to and advance.
-Y1 Council of Champions convened; Calls to Action connected to the Action Plan validated by Indigenous service users and service providers; Framework for Action updated with clear progress measures identified.
+ACTION INITIATION PROGRESS MEASURES 1.1 Support Snuneymuxw and local First Nations to hold a ceremony with the Governance Board and Plan tables to kick off the work.
+Immediate " First Nations' Elders and Knowledge Keepers identified to validate work identified; " Reconciliation started in Ceremony to ensure an ethical way forward.
+1.2 With leadership from the Snuneymuxw First Nation and the surrounding local First Nations, identify the Calls to Action that the Action Plan should connect to and advance.
+Y1 Governance Board convened; Calls to Action connected to the Action Plan validated by Indigenous service users and service providers; Framework for Action updated with clear progress measures identified.